ADDPAID GENERAL TERMS AND CONDITIONS OF ASSIGNMENT AND USE (29 may 2019)

 it has sent its invoice to the Unwilling Debtor concerned and put it on notice to pay the debt, with that notice having been unsuccessful.

-The User is also responsible for calculating any late-payment interest due by the Unwilling Debtor.
+The User is also responsible for calculating any late-payment interest (accessories to the debt) due by the Unwilling Debtor.

 If the conditions set out above are met, the User wishing to declare an unpaid debt must:

 State the purpose (title) of the unpaid transaction;

 State the type of unpaid transaction by selecting the transaction type using the drop-down menu;

 Upload the document providing evidence of the unpaid debt (e.g. invoice, rent demand etc.);